Loading Dock Safety Loading Dock Safety

 When working on and around loading docks, follow these best practices and procedures:

-• Using the proper material handling equipment when working with loading docks is important.
-This includes using a forklift or pallet jack to move goods and a safety harness when working on the dock.
-It is also essential to inspect all components before use to ensure safety.
+• It is important to use the proper material handling equipment when working with loading docks.
+This includes using a forklift or pallet jack to move goods and wearing a safety harness when working on the dock.
+It is also important to inspect all components prior to use to ensure safety.

 • Always use equipment that you are authorized and trained to operate.
 Follow the manufacturer’s manual for instructions, and never exceed the recommended load rating.

-• Make sure to stay alert for trucks and other traffic, as well as lifting equipment and other cargo.
-Be especially careful when near fixed objects, dock carts, or cargo being placed into position.
+• Stay alert for trucks and other traffic, as well as lifting equipment and other cargo.
+Be especially careful when near fixed objects, dock carts, or cargo that are being placed into position.

-• Block the wheels when loading or unloading a vehicle to prevent it from moving.
+• When loading or unloading a vehicle, be sure to block the wheels to prevent it from moving.
 Use caution when doing this, as the brakes on a vehicle can only do so much to stabilize it.

 • One important safety precaution when using loading dock plates is to make sure they are properly secured into position.
 Failing to do so can lead to accidents and injuries.